 Both of these currencies transfer to Emirates at a 1:1 ratio

 If you want a premium travel card and you frequently book flights, consider the Platinum Card from American Express.
-The welcome bonus is currently 60,000 American Express Membership Rewards points.
+The welcome bonus is currently 75,000 American Express Membership Rewards points after spending $5,000 in the first 6 months.
 You’ll earn 5 points per dollar on flights booked directly through airlines.
 The annual fee on this card is higher, but the benefits are great, especially if you travel often.
 Terms apply.
 Click here to learn how to apply.

 Emirates collects high fuel surcharges on award tickets.
 For example, premium cabin seats on US to Dubai routes are about $1700 roundtrip.
 While you can’t really get around Emirates fuel surcharges, you can save miles and money on business class award tickets.